carbon-language/carbon-lang/lld/docs/missingkeymethod.rst

   foo.cc:28: error: undefined reference to 'vtable for C' the vtable symbol may be undefined because the class is missing its key function (see https://lld.llvm.org/missingkeymethod)

-it's likely that your class C has a key method (defined by the ABI as the first non-pure, non-inline, virtual method), but you haven't actually defined it.
+it's likely that your class C has a key function (defined by the ABI as the first non-pure, non-inline, virtual method), but you haven't actually defined it.

-When a class has a key method, the compiler emits the vtable (and some other things as well) only in the translation unit that defines that key method.
-Thus, if you're missing the key method, you'll also be missing the vtable.
+When a class has a key function, the compiler emits the vtable (and some other things as well) only in the translation unit that defines that key function.
+Thus, if you're missing the key function, you'll also be missing the vtable.
 If no other function calls your missing method, you won't see any undefined reference errors for it, but you will see undefined references to the vtable symbol.